 He bought them some food, he sat with them under a fading street light and he told them his stories.
 His voice roared, it softened, his face changed colors and his eyes came alive.
 Just like they had in his videos, his videos, which no-one saw, no-one liked, no-one share, no-one commented.
 But here, the rejects were laughing and crying and shouting and clapping.

-A light went on in one of the nearby building.
+A light went on in one of the nearby buildings.
 A shadow appeared on a window.

 When he was done, he cried a little.
 The rejects hugged him.
 Come again tomorrow, they said.